harkor/SquidUI/README.md

 ## How to install

 - Clone the repository
-- Go to the directory
+- Go to the directory of the project
 - Dupplicate "env.example.js" with "env.js" and set octoprint settings
 - npm install
 - Access the file with your browser